| She was known as Bobbie Jo Adsit when she was a freshman in 2016-17. Since

 which was day two of IHSA Nationals.
 On that day the Aggies won two of the three hunter seat team classes while

-Only three of the riders from the top five schools through seven placed in the team
+placing second in the other which helped Del Val eventually tie for fourth place. | Only three of the riders from the top five schools through seven placed in the team

 open flat.
 With six riders excused receiving honorable mention the countback of the